violetauko/Hotel/README.md

 # Hotel
-This project is about finding hotels that are near a given location, and then booking them for a given period of time.
+This project is about finding hotels that are near a given location, navigating into the hotel page where one can decide to take reservation.

-There is also a feature that allows you to find a car that is near a given location, and then book it for a given period of time.
+Topics
+Resources

 ## Getting Started
 git clone https://github.com/violetauko/Hotel.git.